How to name your business – and create a brand

 - How does it make you feel?
 Excited?
 Nervous?
 These are good signs.
 Bored?
 Unenthused?
 Less so.

 If you have one name left at the end of this, then you may have struck gold ...as long as you love it.
-This last bit - feeling the love - is imprint, because names - and hence naming choices - aren't about cold logic.
+This last bit - feeling the love - is important, because names - and therefore naming choices - aren't about cold logic.

 Naming is a creative process